Junk (song): History

 McCartney started writing "Junk", along with another McCartney track, "Teddy Boy", during the Beatles' visit to India in 1968.
 The song was one of several the Beatles demoed at George Harrison's Kinfauns home before the recording of The Beatles (colloquially referred to as the White Album) in May 1968.
-The Esher demo was eventually released on Anthology 3 in 1996 and on the Super Deluxe Edition of the White Album in 2018.
+It was released — along with six of the other so-called “Esher demos”, named after the town where Harrison’s house was located — on Anthology 3 in 1996.
+It was also included on the Super Deluxe Edition of the White Album in 2018, which featured all 27 Esher demos as a bonus disc.
 While the song was considered for the album, it was ultimately left off; neither did it find a place on Abbey Road.
 Having completed the song by early 1970, McCartney eventually recorded the song, along with "Teddy Boy", in February of the same year for his debut solo album McCartney.
 The song's working title was "Jubilee", and it was also referred to as "Junk in the Yard".

 "Junk" was included on an EP (along with "Another Day", "Oh Woman, Oh Why" and "Valentine Day") released only in Mexico.
 Although McCartney has rarely performed the song live, his affinity for the tune (albeit without vocals, hence "Singalong Junk") is evident from its inclusion in his famous MTV Unplugged performance in 1992, nearly 25 years after it was originally written, during the credits.
 It was also included on the compilations Wingspan: Hits and History (2001) and Pure McCartney (2016).

 Composition

 The lyrics of "Junk" feature the narrator describing various items found in a junk shop, including "parachutes", "army boots", and "sleeping bags for two" in the first two verses, and "candlesticks" and "building bricks" in the third one.
 The song's chorus ("'Buy, buy!', says the sign in the shop window / 'Why, why?', says the junk in the yard") reflects the fate of these objects.
-The song's lyrics have been interpreted as a meditation on the transcience of human existence, and it has been speculated that they may also indirectly allude to the breakup of the Beatles and Paul McCartney's feelings about it.
+The song's lyrics have been interpreted as a meditation on the transience of human existence, and it has been speculated that they may also indirectly allude to the breakup of the Beatles and Paul McCartney's feelings about it.

 Apart from the absence of vocals, "Singalong Junk" features mellotron strings and the melody played on a piano, as well as more prominent drums.
 It is said that "Singalong Junk" was originally the instrumental backing over which McCartney planned to sing, but he ultimately chose a simpler arrangement for the vocal version instead.